riot/riot.github.io/api.md

 ```

 <div class="note note--info">
-  For this example we assume that you are bundling your application via webpack, rollup, parcel or browserify
+  For this example we assume that you are bundling your application via webpack, Rollup, Parcel or Browserify.
 </div>

 #### component.update

 `component.update(newState?: object, parentScope?: object): RiotComponent;`

-Updates the component `state` object re-rendering all its expressions.
-This method can be usually called every time an event handler is dispatched when the user interacts with the application.
+Updates the component `state` object and re-render all of its expressions.
+This method can usually be called every time an event handler is dispatched when the user interacts with the application.

 ``` html
 <my-component>